 You will need to work closely with the marketing team in those places to optimize those sites.

-- Look For Pages Where Keywords Are Being Used, But Content Is Thin
+Look For Pages Where Keywords Are Being Used, But the Content Is Thin

 You stand a good chance if your site is already relatively substantial and possibly has several different subdomains.